Williams' Team Camps run from June 13-15 and June 20-22

 Jaida Williams was named the sixth head women's basketball coach in Coastal Carolina University history on April 11, 2013.

-Williams comes to Conway after serving on head coach Jennifer Hoover's staff at Wake Forest.
+Williams came to Conway after serving on head coach Jennifer Hoover's staff at Wake Forest.
 She spent the 2012-13 season as the Demon Deacons' assistant coach and recruiting coordinator where she built a top-20 recruiting class.
 In addition to her duties as recruiting coordinator, Williams also served as the team's offensive coordinator, helping the 2012-13 Demon Deacons average 67.6 points per game in the historically tough Atlantic Coast Conference.

 In addition to her on-court duties at Wake Forest, Williams also helped the Demon Deacon student-athletes to a 3.2 grade point average while also serving as the program's alumni relations representative.